-Presentation on literature on the topic "Russian folklore" (grade 5).
-Presentation "Folklore-collective oral folk art.
+Presentation on literature on the topic "Russian folklore" (5th grade).
+Presentation "Folklore - collective oral folk art.
 Small genres of folklore" How a blind man talks about colors

 Lesson topic.
 Russian folklore.
-Lullabies, little dogs, nursery rhymes.
+Lullabies, nurseries, nursery rhymes.

 Educational:

-- to acquaint students with the concept of "folklore", its genres;
+- introduce students to the concept of “folklore” and its genres;

-- to give a figurative idea of the origins of the lullaby;
+- give a figurative idea of the origins of the lullaby;

-- the formation of students' knowledge about small genres of children's folklore - lullabies, pestushki, nursery rhymes; enrichment of the vocabulary of students.
+- developing students’ knowledge about small genres of children’s folklore - lullabies, pestushki, nursery rhymes; enrichment of students' vocabulary.

-- to instill the skill of reading peculiar genres of folklore; teach to perceive them with the soul;
+- instill the skill of reading unique genres of folklore; teach to perceive them with the soul;

-- to foster a sense of the rhythm of folk songs, nursery rhymes;
+- cultivate a sense of the rhythm of folk songs and nursery rhymes;

 - practice expressive reading skills;